musiqpad/mqp-node-api/README.md

       bot.sendMessage("I can't help you.
 But I can give you some Infos about the room: There are currently " +
       // (Object.keys(bot.users).length + 1) gets the number of online users (Works everywhere)
       (Object.keys(bot.users).length + 1) + ' Users connected and ' + data2.queue + ' users in the Queue');
-      /*
-      If you want it to use a private message us this instead bot.sendPrivateMessage(data.user.uid, "I can't help you " + data.user.un + ".
-But I can give you some Info about the room: There are currently " + (Object.keys(bot.users).length + 1) + ' Users connected and there are ' + data2.queue + ' users in the Queue');

-      //data.user.uid is the id of the user, you need it when doing a private message
-      //sendPrivateMessage(data.user.uid, message)
-      */
     });
   }
 });